 First, I’ve tried to play with textures downloaded from the internet, but I’ve realized that this will take weeks.
 So, I’ve looked at the BlenderMarket and sure enough, there is a plugin for that called Extreme Pbr Nexus.

 It took me something like two days to learn how to use it and work with it efficiently, but once I’ve got the idea how to blend two textures and apply effects, it went pretty quickly:

 Here it is, with some HDRI texture on the background and some reflections.
 Notice also the moss on the base of the antenna, I was so happy once I’ve learned how to blend textures :)

 Now when the antenna itself was ready, it came time to import it back to the original scene with some ground and stuff around it.
 The ground itself was created using blender’s A.N.T.
 Landscape plugin.

-I quickly found that trying to create grass and trees would take probably another week or two, so I’ve bought another super useful plugin called Botaniq and bought it.
-I’ve bought the full version, but in the end, the “lite” version would be enough.
+I quickly found that trying to create grass and trees would take probably another week or two, so I’ve found another super useful plugin called Botaniq and bought it.
+I’ve bought the full version, but ultimately, the “lite” version would be enough.

 Botaniq allows you to paint parts of the “ground” and then scatter the premade assets (all kinds of grass and trees) automatically.

 Here is the result after a day or two playing with Botaniq: